NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Okay.

-Source of your deponent's information on the grounds for this belief are as follows.
+Source of your opponent's information on the grounds for this belief are as follows: I'm a specialist of FBI and have been since been since January 2020.

-Damn, this nigga new.
+Damn, this nigga knew.

 I have training experience in the investigation of domestic terrorism, including bombings.

-Um give us your New York view on this.
+Um, give us your New York view on this.

-Um he was mentally ill.
+Um, he was mentally ill.

-Alright, the defendant.
+All right, the defendant.

 I'm pulling this up here for y'all.

-Is laggy?
+Is it laggy?

 It's lagging, guys.

-Alright, I'm gonna go ahead.
+I'm going to go ahead.

 Is it good now?